-'Establishment' or 'Location This is a generic term which means the Children's Home/school/college.
-Cambian Scarborough School is a school.
-Individual Means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
-At Cambian Scarborough School we have 20 young people attending between the ages of 8 and 18 years.
-Service Head This is the senior person with overall responsibility for the school.
-At Cambian Scarborough School this is the Headteacher who is Patricia Peake.
-Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
-Parent, Carer, Guardian Means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
-At Cambian Scarborough School this is Ofsted.
-Social Worker This means the worker allocated to the child/family.
+'Establishment' or 'Location this is a generic term which means the Children's School - Cambian Beverley School.
+Individual means any child or young person under the age of 18 or young adult between the ages of 11-19.
+At Cambian Beverley School we have Children and young people attending between the ages of 9- 18 Service Head This is the senior person with overall responsibility for the School.
+At Cambian Beverley School this is the Headteacher Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
+Parent, Carer, Guardian means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
+At Cambian Beverley School, this is Ofsted Social Worker This means the worker allocated to the child/family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
-Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.
-SEN Means Special Education Needs and is usually shortened to SEN.
+Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers. means Special Education Needs and is usually shortened to SEN. SEN